carlocadiz/gradiantBackgrounds/readme.md

-App to pick and gradiant backgrounds.
+App to pick and display gradient backgrounds.
 Exercise from Udemy course The Complete Web Developer 2019: Zero to Mastery.